+Chimney stacks

-Chimney stacks Repair category 2 Notes There is evidence of damp ingress to the chimney breasts.
-The chimneys must be inspected and repaired to address this issue.
-Chimney stacks can be vulnerable to defect and should be regularly maintained.
+Repair category 2

+Notes There is cracked and defective render to the southmost chimney.
+The northmost stack has defective pointing to the stonework, and the sandstone coping is also defective.
+Chimney stacks are vulnerable to defect and must be regularly maintained.